-Showers are typically the largest use of hot water in a home, so replacing the showerhead with a

-    high-efficiency model is a simple way to save both water and energy.
+Showers are typically the largest use of hot water in a home.
+(The average 10-minute shower uses 20 gallons of water!).
+Therefore, replacing the showerhead with a high-efficiency model is a simple way to save both water and energy.

-    “WaterSense, for example, is two gallons per minute for a shower head,” says Liesel, “but they also

-    have 1.8 gallons per minute or 1.5 gallons per minute options.”
+“WaterSense, for example, is two gallons per minute for a shower head,” says Liesel, “but they also have 1.8 gallons per minute or 1.5 gallons per minute options.”

 Another way to save water in your daily life is to limit your time in the shower.
 Research shows the average length of a shower is eight minutes.